martincalsyn/Molarity/README.md

 1. Miscelaneous
   * Infrastructure services (discovery, security and peer management)
   * Media manager
+  * SIP communication bridge and endpoint communication services
   * Local cloud (local controller for coordinating LAN access to services)
-  * Cloud services (for managing out-of-the-home/WAN access to services)
+  * Cloud services (for facilitating out-of-the-home/WAN access to services)
   * Proxy services (for managing IoT devices via bluetooth/Xbee where those devices do not have a TCP stack or cannot host services)

 ## Other nifty design elements